inblocks/precedence/README.md

 ---

-It is possible to retrieve the record currently referred by a chain name.
+To retrieve the record currently refered by a chain name (i.e. the last record of the chain), you can use the following API call:

 ```bash
 curl -XGET "$api/chains/chain1?pretty=true"